-Figure 48 Turning on only one carrier
+Figure 43 Turning on only one carrier

-- 6. The power meter should read within ± 1.0 dBm of the requested power value (accounting for any attenuation placed "in-line"). - 7.
-Increase the Power for Carrier 1 to 43.0 dBm and verify.
+6. The power meter should read within ± 1.0 dBm of the requested power value (accounting for any attenuation placed "in-line").

 IMPORTANT NOTE: Care should be taken when interpreting displayed power measurements.
 Cabling loss, calibration inaccuracy in the power sensor, and calibration inaccuracy in the attenuator all need to be considered in determining if there is a discrepancy in measurements.
 Typically, for this measurement, a calibrated attenuator should be used and allowances must be made for changing attenuation values with the heating of the attenuator.